jacrobin/jacrobin.github.io/content/posts/The-State-of-the-Home-Lab-2023.md

 ### NAS (aka Mr.NAS)

 - Made up of remnants of my first gaming PC, this server acts as my personal NAS (but more like DAS).
-While in the middle of being decommissioned it still servers as a suitable space to store photos, ISOs, and my music collection.
+While in the middle of being decommissioned it still serves as a suitable space to store photos, ISOs, and my music collection.
 Making my distro hopping less of a nightmare.
 - Technical Specifications
 	- Asus M5A99X EVO R2.0 Desktop Motherboard
 	- AMD FX- 6350